 On our second visit, we walked over the bridge from town, entered the tunnel, explored both towers and then walked down.
 This was a much better option than the first time when we drove to the top, took the elevator down, and then had to come back up to get our car.

 There’s a staircase to the right of the tunnel entrance, followed by a trail that leads to the same spot.
-Personally, I would take the elevator up (as for only $2, it’s a fun experience) and then walk down.
+The elevator, as part of the public transit system, is only $2, and it’s a fun experience in at least one direction.

 Durie Hill observation platform